gbrindisi/Xummoner/README.md

 It's kinda like PHP.
 You just go along like normal and occasionally break form for the special metalanguage whenever your hit a point of contextual variance
 </blockquote>

+It's all part of DAY50.
+Follow us, we're starting to cook!